tomasz-wozniak75/ha-smart-power-switcher/readme.md

 Apart from scheduling battery charging, this application also controls battery charging level by connecting with Audi servers from which current battery level is fetched, and when battery level is over recommended 80%, it cancels current charging.

+## Deployment
+The best hosting for the app is Raspberry Pi which is enough to host express web server and Home Assistance instance.
+Home Assistance instance should be integrated with Tuya cloud application.